dotmpe/x-docker/ReadMe-cl-jupyter.md

 ## Tags
 (0.0.2)
   - Restructured Dockerfile.
 Tried to change to run as user but no luck so far.
+    Also getting strange root permission issues with other kernels.
   - Added a bunch of Jupyter/IPython kernels:

     - bash, metakernel_bash